mczhuge/NLSOM/README.md

 ### 💡️ Important Concepts

-- We introduce the concepts of *society, community and agent*.
+- We introduce the concepts NLSOM, which contains *society, community and agent*.
-- *Agents* in the same *community* will collaborate
+- *Agents* in the same *community* will collaborate, we called it *Mindstorm*.
-- Juergen proposed the Economy of minds (EOM, sec 4 in paper), but we have yet to implement it.
+- Juergen proposed the *Economy of minds* (EOM, sec 4 in paper), but we have yet to implement it.